 Cups: Easier to Get Into

-If you’re determined, say, to get into Old Trafford to see Manchester United, you probably won’t care who they’re playing.
-Unless you’re loaded with cash you won’t see them play Liverpool or Chelsea, but you have a decent chance at some of the lower-level games.
+If you’re determined, say, to buy a Chelsea ticket to get into Stamford Bridge, you probably won’t care who they’re playing.
+Unless you’re loaded with cash you won’t see them play Liverpool or Arsenal, but you have a decent chance at some of the lower-level games.

 One thing to watch for here is Cup games.
 (Here’s a quick introduction to the leagues and cups of English soccer).
 They tend to be a bit cheaper and easier to get, at least in earlier rounds, against smaller opponents.
 I got killer seats at Old Trafford (for about $50) for a League Cup game on a Tuesday night in January.
 It was a semifinal leg, but it was the David Moyes season, and the fans were losing faith.
 Also, the opponents were Sunderland, not one of the heavyweights of the sport.